run2bizdocs/documentation/en-us/docs/4biz-helium/platform-administration/parameters-list/configure-parametrization-ldap.md

 title: Configure parametrization - LDAP
-Description: this configuration of parameters linked to LDAP integration occurs implicitly using the LDAP Configuration feature or explicitly using the CITSmart Params feature.
+Description: this configuration of parameters linked to LDAP integration occurs implicitly using the LDAP Configuration feature or explicitly using the 4biz Params feature.
 # Configure parametrization - LDAP

-Unlike other product parameters, this configuration of parameters linked to LDAP integration occurs implicitly using the LDAP Configuration feature or explicitly using the CITSmart Params feature.
+Unlike other product parameters, this configuration of parameters linked to LDAP integration occurs implicitly using the LDAP Configuration feature or explicitly using the 4biz Params feature.

 Procedure
 -------------

-1. Access the functionality through the main menu Parametrization \> CITSmart Parameters;
+1. Access the functionality through the main menu Parametrization \> 4biz Parameters;

 2. Define the parameter value to be configured;